Nuking the Iran deal

 Joel Gehrke broke the story on Frifield’s letter in this column for National Review.
 Gehrke quoted Frifield’s letter: “The [Iran deal] is not a treaty or an executive agreement, and is not a signed document.”
 Although the letter is no longer accessible online, it was widely reported at the time.

 Back to Bernstein.
 His object, he says, is “to try to review what will be lost if the [Iran deal] is not renewed…” Bernstein leads off with this critical point.
 “The first thing I would like to point out does not involve any physics,” he writes.
 “The first paragraph of the agreement says that ‘Iran reaffirms that under no circumstances will Iran ever seek, develop or acquire nuclear weapons.’
 Note the ‘ever.’
 There is no sunset clause here.”
 Toward the end of his piece, Bernstein argues that Iran is capable of developing a nuclear bomb in “a matter of months[.]”
-Yet Bernstein’s critical point suggests that we can skip the physics in between and count him a fool.
+Yet Bernstein’s critical point suggests that we can skip the physics in between and write him off as a fool.

-Like Neville Chamberlain, Bernstein holds faith in the supernatural power of a piece of paper.
+Like Neville Chamberlain, Bernstein holds faith in the supernatural power of words written on a piece of paper.
 The remainder of his column reveals no ground for his faith.
 In the tweet below, Michael Oren draws on current events to blast the faith of Bernstein (and Obama and Kerry and all the rest).
 In this case brevity is indeed the soul of wit.

 Just like the Syrian chemical weapons deal, the Iranian nuclear deal will fail.
 Both based on belief in the word of Syrian and Iranian rulers and limited int’l inspections.
 Syria’s use of chemical weapons can be punished but what if Iran gets atomic bombs?
 Fix or nix the deal now